Esperance, Western Australia: Tourism

 Near the town itself are numerous beaches, offering surfing, scuba diving, and swimming.
 Also nearby are a number of salt lakes, including Pink Lake which, despite its name, is rarely pink in colour.
-Esperance is also home to the Cyclops wave, said to be the world's heaviest wave with massive amounts of water unloading on shallow reef.
-Cyclops is featured in the surfing films Billabong Odyssey, and the Bra Boys documentary.

 There are five major national parks near the town.
 A major nearby tourist attraction, 20 minutes away from the town centre, is the Cape Le Grand National Park, which offers a picturesque coast of largely granite terrain and sheltered white sand beaches.
 The park is a popular spot for recreational fishing, as well as four wheel drive enthusiasts and hikers.

-Esperance also has a number of wind turbines supplying electricity to the town.
-Esperance had the first electrical wind farm in Australia, built at Salmon Beach as a research facility in 1987.

-In late 2007, a television advertisement promoting one of the newer Ferrari cars was filmed on Esperance's foreshore, to be shown overseas.

 In October 2020, a surfer who was a member of the local community in Esperance was killed by a shark at Wylie Bay near the town.

 Cooper Reef

 Cooper Reef is a purpose-built artificial reef located approximately five kilometres from the Bandy Creek Boat Harbour.
 Named after its driving force, Mr Graham Cooper, The reef was built to attract fish and enhance fish stocks, creating new fishing and recreation opportunities for tourists, anglers and local families.

-The reef's geographic coordinates are 33°52′15″S 121°58′50″E.
+Wind turbines

+Esperance also has a number of wind turbines supplying electricity to the town.
+Esperance had the first electrical wind farm in Australia, built at Salmon Beach as a research facility in 1987.
+Esperance was also home to the Ten Mile Lagoon Wind Farm, established in 1993, and the Nine Mile Beach Wind Farm, commissioned in 2003.
+Both sites were decommissioned in 2022, following several years of inactivity.
+In May 2022, a new renewables Hub was constructed by Horizon Power consisting of 2 new 4.45MW turbines and 4MW of solar.